-Return to Highway 95 and head north.
-Turn west onto Lakeshore Drive, and just 1 mile down find the WaterLife Discovery Center (May 1-Sept.
+Return to Highway 95 and head north to Lakeshore Drive.
+Turn west to explore the WaterLife Discovery Center (May 1-Sept.
 30) with 3.5 acres of developed interpretive exhibits and 6.5 acres of forested wetlands.
-The center combines a fish hatchery, nature trails, wildlife watching areas, interpretive signs, and underwater viewing opportunities along a stream and a pond.
+The self guided educational center combines a fish hatchery, nature trails, overlook bridges, wildlife watching areas, interpretive signs, and underwater viewing opportunities along a stream and a pond.